Who is affected?

-People of any gender can experience violence such as rape, sexual assault, intimate image abuse and coercive control and every survivor deserves to be supported when they experience such violence.
+People of any gender can experience gender-based violence (GBV) and every survivor deserves to be supported when they experience such violence.

 64% of girls (13-21) experienced sexual violence or sexual harassment at school or college in the last year